-Gross Written Premium (GWP) increased by 8.4% compared to the prior year (2021: 2.2% increase).
+Gross Written Premium (GWP) increased by 3.4% compared to the prior year (2022: 8.4% increase).
 Indexation and mid-term adjustments were key contributors to the GWP growth.
-New business was slightly adverse to budget whilst retention rates remained strong at 98%, favourable to budget.
+New business was adverse to budget whilst retention rates remained strong at 97%.